 Sorry if this is long-winded.
 I didn't know how else to explain my thoughts and tried to be concise.
 Thanks for helping a friend, as I can't seem to find any like-minded people to give me advice on this one.
 Perhaps I need to surround myself with different people.

-These are GREAT questions, (name withheld)!
+These are GREAT questions!

 Here are some questions I'd ask myself if I were in your shoes:

-- The first question I would ask myself is: Are my high expectations in things that really matter?
+- The first question I would ask myself is: Are my high expectations in things that truly matter?
 Right now, I believe one of your highest expectations should be to learn how to invest well in both your family and professional roles.
-This is THE season of life to learn how to do this…and if you learn to do it well, then you will know how to live successfully in both these roles for the rest of your life.
+This is THE season of life to learn how to do this…and if you learn to do it well, then you will know how to live well in both these roles for the rest of your life.
 So, for instance, I purposefully did not pursue a lot of speaking opportunities when my kids were younger because I was already traveling a lot for work and did not want to add more days away from home even though it would have been good for my career.
-Now that my kids are a bit older and other parts of my work do not require me to travel, I’ve ramped up my speaking a lot.
+Now that my kids are older and other parts of my work do not require me to travel, I've ramped up my speaking a lot.
 I do not look at the decision I made when my kids were younger as lowering my expectations…I was actually raising my expectations.
-I wanted both a successful family and a successful business, so I needed to learn how to do both in that particular season.
+I wanted to build a strong family and a successful business, so I needed to learn how to do both in that particular season.